 I don’t know the reason they are not in my country yet, but I can give some other many reasons to love this Swedish quirky business.
 And We have plenty of IKEAs in the UK, anyway.

 My first visit to IKEA was back in 2006, in Birmingham (well Wednesbury) and I have vague memories of it, to be honest.
 I never heard about this retail shop before, but the idea of visiting a massive store with everything you need (ish) to your home got my heart quite straight away.
 I can’t deny it.

-That visit was a flying by one.
-I hadn`t too money to spend on it that time and it was more like a “tourist” because we don`t have IKEA in Brazil.
+That visit was flying by one.
+I hadn`t too much money to spend on it at that time and it was more like a “tourist” because we don`t have IKEA in Brazil.

 I remember coming back home with some Japanese shaped lamp made of paper.
 It was peculiar and cheap at the same time.
 And I loved the funny names Ikea can give to those objects and that was enough reason to buy it.
 Of course.
 But did you know the products are all named after Scandinavian places?
 Sometimes, they just don`t look familiar to us.

 Another vivid memory I have was that it’s packed, and it looked like an amusement park for families that, oh well, just really want to have a mooch around it on weekends and maybe try their famous Swedish meatballs.
 Yes, you probably heard about the famous Ikea food shop and restaurant.

 But what else do we know about Ikea?
 How did it become so popular outside Sweden?

 The history of IKEA started in 1926 in the province of Smaland, in Sweden, where its founder Ingvar Kamprad was born and started to develop his business.